ywang2245/comps-review/README.md

-# Comprehensive Exams Preparation System
+# PhD Comprehensive Exams Preparation System

 > A self-built study companion for surviving the doctoral Leadership Comprehensive Exam — one paper at a time, on whatever device happens to be in your hand.